PGTKi/ReferencePapersCollecting/StudyNotes/xs/Eyeriss: A Spatial Architecture for Energy-Efficient Dataflow for Convolutional Neural Networks.md

 - ifmap reuse: Each ifmap pixel is further reused across M filters (to generate the M output channels) in both CONV and FC layers.

 # EXISTING CNN DATAFLOWS
   A. Weight Stationary (WS) Dataflow:
-  Once a weight is fetched from DRAM to the RF of a PE, the PE runs through all NE2 operations that use the same filter weight.
+  Once a weight is fetched from DRAM to the RF of a PE, the PE runs through all NE<sup>2</sup> operations that use the same filter weight.

-through all NE2 operations that use the same filter weight.
-B. Output Stationary (OS) Dataflow
+  B. Output Stationary (OS) Dataflow:
+  - SOC-MOP: processing a single plane of ofmap at a time.  **convolutional reuse** & **psum accumulation**
+  - MOC-MOP: processing multiple ofmap planes with multiple pixels in the same plane at a time. **convolutional reuse** & **ifmap reuse**
+  - MOC-SOP: processing multiple ofmap channels but with only one pixel in a channel at a time. **ifmap reuse**

-C. No Local Reuse (NLR) Dataflow
+  C. No Local Reuse (NLR) Dataflow:
+    (1) it does not exploit data reuse at the RF level (2)it uses inter-PE communication for ifmap reuse and psum accumulation.